mattamx/Projects/Sprint 12 - Numerical Methods/README.md

 ### What we learned throughout the sprint:

-- Calculate an algorithm's computational complexity
+- Calculate an algorithm's computational complexity.
-- Train models using the gradient descent algorithm
+- Train models using the gradient descent algorithm.
-- Use the gradient boosting technique
+- Use the gradient boosting technique.

 ### Project - Car Market Valude Determination